Seo Hyun-jin: 1985–2005: Early life and music career

 Seo was born on February 27, 1985, in Dobong District (now Nowon District), Seoul, South Korea.
 She was scouted by S.M.
-Entertainment and later debuted as the main vocalist of South Korean girl group, M.I.L.K in 2001, under the label's subsidiary BM Entertainment.
+Entertainment and later debuted as a vocalist of South Korean girl group, M.I.L.K in 2001, under the label's subsidiary BM Entertainment.
 However, the group soon fell by the wayside due to fierce competition among manufactured bands, which led to one of the members quitting before they completely disbanded in 2003.
-After M.I.L.K. was dissolved, Seo attended Dongduk Women's University, where she majored in applied musicology to keep her dream of singing career alive.
+After M.I.L.K. was dissolved, Seo attended Dongduk Women's University, where she majored in applied musicology to keep her dream of a singing career alive.
 Seo contributed songs to a few soundtracks and SM Town compilations as a solo artist.

-2006-2014: Acting debut and further roles
+2006–2014: Acting debut and further roles

 Seo had the chance to perform in her first musical, The Sound of Music in 2006, which she saw as the turning point in her acting career.

-Supporting roles followed in the period drama Hwang Jini (2006), TV police procedural H.I.T (2007), and the queer film Ashamed (2011).
+Supporting roles followed in the period drama Hwang Jini (2006), TV police procedural H.I.T (2007), and the queer-themed film Ashamed (2011).
 Seo first drew attention for her subtler performance in The Duo (2011), as a neighborhood tomboy who later becomes a gisaeng.
-She played her first villain in Feast of the Gods (2012), as an overly ambitious chef caught in a rivalry.
+She played her first villain in Feast of the Gods (2012), as an extremely ambitious chef embroiled in a rivalry.
 Seo was then cast in leading roles for two historical dramas The King's Daughter, Soo Baek-hyang (2013) and The Three Musketeers (2014).

 Seo has also frequently appeared in projects directed by her best friend, actress Ku Hye-sun, notably in the short film The Madonna and in the feature film Magic, in which she had her first leading role.